mayouni/stzlib/libraries/stzlib/doc/narrations/stz-functions-alterforms-namedparams-narration.md

-## Writability vs. Readability: Why Not Both?
+## Writability vs. Readability — Softanza Asks: Why NOT Both?
-![Softanza is Both Writable and Readable, by Microsoft Image AI](../images/stz-functions-alterforms-namedparams.jpg) *An Arabic scholar writing his scientific discovery in a beautiful, readable, and artistic calligraphic style*
+![Softanza is Both Writable and Readable, by Microsoft Image AI](../images/stz-functions-alterforms-namedparams.jpg) *An Arabic scholar writing his scientific discovery in a beautiful, readable, and artistic calligraphic style.*

 Imagine this: you’re solving a problem, and your ideas are flowing.
 Your code should keep pace, feeling as intuitive and expressive as your thoughts.
 That’s the essence of the Softanza dual **writability** and **readability** promise.